Ibrahimjnr10/Reservoir-Simulation/README.md

 - Run the simulation:
 python res_simul.ipynb

 Visualize results with 3D pressure maps.
 Results
 Pressure maps for time steps
 t=3,
 t=20, and
 t=50.

-Insight into flow dynamics near wells.

 ### License
 This project is licensed under the MIT License.

 ### Contact
-For questions, Ibrahim Abdulsalam
+For questions, abdulsalamibrahima017@gmail.com